skbt27i/OpenGLProjects/README.md

 # OpenGLProjects
 Video Links for my OpenGL Projects

 Here are links to videos of my OpenGL projects.
-If you would like to see the code, please email me as these were class projects; I cannot display the code publically
+If you would like to see the code, please email me.
+I cannot display the code publicly as these were class projects.

 Manipulation of Points: